The first of three articles is about the men who specialized in entertaining the crowds with their uniquely trained skills.

 Born 1919 and died 1976

-The normal candidate for the trick-shot professional artists of the past would be an extremely good player who never quite had the skills or mentality to win enough money on the Tour.
+The typical candidate for the trick-shot professional artists of the past would be an exceptionally skilled player who lacked either the necessary abilities or mindset to achieve substantial earnings on the Tour.

 Joe Kirkwood performed the earliest international trick-shot act.
 He was a creative giant and maestro at inventing "clubs" that needed special skills.